Dimitris112/lets-cook-pp2/README.md

  4. Under the **Build and Deployment** you can deploy from a *branch*.
 You have to select **main** as your branch and `/root` as your folder.
 Then click **save**
  5. ***OPTIONAL*** you can create your custom domain if you want to.
  6. The URL for the page takes some time to be created, once it's done it will be displayed at the top.
 In the meantime, find something to cook!

 ## Credits
+  - When I was thinking of building a recipe finder website, I searched here and there for some information on how to implement the key functions for the recipes etc and landed on using the [mealDB](https://www.themealdb.com/).
+Used only the free version of its API.
+  - .
+  - .
+- ### Media
+  - I got the idea for the scrollbar effects from this video -> [How to Web Dev](https://www.youtube.com/watch?v=rjYo5YUA2fU)